 Clinical Assessment and Diagnosis

 Acute paronychia is diagnosed clinically with pain, swelling, and erythema of the nail folds.
 Formation of pus along the paronychial fold may occur; if untreated, an abscess may progress to involve the eponychium and the area below the nail plate.
 This can generally be identified by the presence of a tender, boggy swelling.
-The digital pressure test, as described by Turkmen et al., can also be used to evaluate the presence of pus within the soft tissue.
+As described by Turkmen et al., the digital pressure test can also be used to evaluate the presence of pus within the soft tissue.
 If light pressure is applied to the volar aspect of the tip of the affected digit, a localized region of skin blanching around the nail may indicate the presence of an underlying abscess.
 Furthermore, if pus is deep to the nail plate, it may be visible on inspection and ballotable on palpation.

 Anatomy and Physiology